 - Agreement to participate in future SCN committees

-- Awards are provided only to support direct research costs associated with the project to facilitate completion of the curriculum based research requirements (e.g., participants’ time, equipment purchases, software or books relevant to proposed research, and supplement travel to present findings at annual APA conference)
+- A maximum request of $1250 can be requested to support direct research costs associated with the project to facilitate completion of the curriculum based research requirements (e.g., participants’ time, equipment purchases, software or books relevant to proposed research, and if available, supplement travel to present findings at annual APA conference)

 - Release of funds are contingent on completion of successful proposal meeting and proof of IRB submission